pypa/setuptools/docs/userguide/quickstart.rst

 Resources on Python packaging
 =============================
-Packaging in Python is hard.
-Here we provide a list of links for those that want to learn more.
+Packaging in Python can be hard and is constantly evolving.
+`Python Packaging User Guide <https://packaging.python.org>`_ has tutorials and up-to-date references.